Review of Fotolia Microstock

 Diamond 44 10 20 40 50 60 70 80 200

-So, the commission level on Fotolia ranges from 30 to 44 percent of the sale price of the image.
+Thus, contributor royalties on Fotolia range from 30% to 44% of the sale price of each image.

 How to Withdraw Earnings from Fotolia?

-The money earned on the microstock Fotolia can be received through transfers via electronic payment systems Moneybookers and PayPal (this process takes from 15 to 20 days), and you can also withdraw money from Fotolia using a personal check (mailed, which can be cashed at almost any bank).
+Earnings on Fotolia can be withdrawn via Moneybookers electronic payment system and PayPal (processing takes about 15–20 days).
+In addition, you can withdraw money from Fotolia via a personal check (sent by mail, can be cashed in most banks).

-The minimum payout amount is only 50 dollars.
-Among leading stock sites, the microstock Fotolia (Adobe Stock) has one of the lowest minimums for cashing out, which is encouraging since it can take a long time for beginners to reach the first minimum, when they want their money quickly.
+The minimum payout amount is only $50.
+Among leading stock sites, Fotolia (Adobe Stock) has one of the lowest withdrawal thresholds, which is great news, since reaching the first payout takes time for beginners, while the desire to get money comes fast.

-I have detailed how good Fotolia is, but it’s essential to mention a small downside.
-To withdraw money from Fotolia for the first time, you will need to send them a scan of your international passport.
+After describing how great Fotolia is, it’s worth mentioning a small drawback.
+To withdraw your first earnings from Fotolia, you’ll need to send them a scanned copy of your international passport.

-However, once you start withdrawing money through the payment systems Moneybookers or PayPal after the money is withdrawn from Fotolia and credited to your wallet, you can send it to your account details.
-So, the tar wasn’t all that unpleasant.
+However, once you start withdrawing funds via Moneybookers or PayPal, after you receive the money from Fotolia into your wallet, you can transfer it later to your own accounts.
+So, that small drawback isn’t too bad after all.

-This article is also available for reading in the following categories: About Microstocks, Fotolia
+This article is available in the following categories: About Microstocks, Fotolia

 Comments (14)